reasonwithoutrestraint/site/Original/My moral understanding.md

 `Importance/usage of normative jugdments`

 As agents:
-1. We cannot rid ourselves of normative judgments.
+1. Ubiquity - We cannot rid ourselves of normative judgments.
-2. Our normative judgments influence our behavior.
+2. Motivational - Our normative judgments influence our behavior.
-3. Normative argumentation/reasoning influences our normative judgments.
+3. Reasoning - Normative argumentation/reasoning influences our normative judgments.
-4. We have genuine non-linguistic normative disagreements.
+4. Disagreement - We have genuine non-linguistic normative disagreements.

 A theory of normative meaning must explain these.